dedipya001/WebWarden/README.md

 4. **Access the Application**:
    - Open your web browser and go to `http://localhost:3000` to access the Web Warden application.

+5. **View as an Extension**:
+   - To view Web Warden as a Chrome extension, follow these steps:
+     - Open Google Chrome browser.
+     - Go to `chrome://extensions/`.
+     - Enable "Developer mode" in the top right corner.
+     - Click on "Load unpacked" and select the `web-warden` directory from your local machine.
+     - The Web Warden extension will be loaded into your Chrome browser.

 **Contributing:**

 Contributions to the Web Warden project are welcome!
 If you would like to contribute, please follow these steps: